supposedly/dialect-museum/README.md

 ```

 > [!IMPORTANT]
-> This isn't the only way to match on an array!
+> `array` isn't the only way to match on an array!
 But there's no other way to match an array of unspecified
 > length that has all of its elements matching a certain schema.
 If you want to match a tuple, or you
 > only care about a specific few elements of your array, you can try match schemas like these instead:
 > ```ts